bsc-s2/pykit/redisutil/README.md

 except it gets message from the tail of the channel.

 **return**:
-data that is loaded from json.
+JSON decoded message.
 Or `None` if there is no message in channel.

 ###  RedisChannel.list_channel